IBM/CodeEngine/thumbnail/README.md

 data for our records - meaning we need to save both the image and its thumbnail.

-In this end, what this really means is that our web application might eventually go away or it could be just one of many ways in which our datastore is populated.
+In the end, what this really means is that our web application might eventually go away or it could be just one of many ways in which our datastore is populated.
 So it's role switches from "the processor" to just a web front-end application.